DiegoRodriguez2018/market-place-rails-project/README.md

 ---
 #### Deploying
-To deploy in heroku you will need to do the following:
+To deploy in Heroku you will need to do the following:
 1. Create Heroku and AWS (S3) accounts.
 2. In the AWS dashboard create a new bucket to store the website Active Record images.
 3. In Heroku dashboard create a new app and set up all your keys under settings>config vars.
 Here you need to set up your AWS and Stripe keys.